-Mormon missionaries are expected to work hard, be obedient, and keep a strict schedule.
-As I have discussed previously, following the missionary’s daily schedule as prescribed in the Missionary Handbook is an important aspect of being in the right place at the right time.
-This schedule is a major part of mission rules and obeying these rules will keep you safe and blessed.
-Abiding by the schedule will help you to do the things you are supposed to do at the times you are supposed to do them.
+Missionaries of The Church of Jesus Christ of Latter-day Saints are expected to work hard, be obedient, and keep a strict schedule.
+Following the missionary’s daily schedule as prescribed in the Missionary Handbook is an important aspect of being in the right place at the right time.
+This schedule is a major part of mission rules and obeying these rules as a missionary will keep you safe and blessed.
+Abiding by the schedule will also help you to do the things you are supposed to do at the times you are supposed to do them.
 Here’s a quick overview of the daily routine:

 - 6:30 a.m.
 Wake up, pray, exercise, and do other preparation for the day.